MagiCan: Technical issues and early termination

 The decision to end the campaign came one week after the "Take A Good Look" advertisements were released.
 Coca-Cola then released ads telling consumers that only a few prize cans were left on the market and that they would be "going, going, gone by mid-June", the time when the company estimated the existing cans would be purchased and off the shelves.
 At the time of termination, 200,000 of the 750,000 planned promotional cans had been distributed.
 Although largely confident there were no safety issues, Coca-Cola's final advertising spot showed New Kids on the Block with an added voiceover from Jordan Knight warning, "If you have a winning can, don't drink the liquid!"

-Meanwhile, rival Pepsi also did a prize giveaway in 1990 under the "Cool Cans" promotion.
-However, instead of a complicated push-up device in cans, each can was filled with normal, drinkable cola and at the bottom of the inside of the can there was a number printed that could correspond with a prize, from $25 to $20,000.
+Meanwhile, rival Pepsi also did a prize giveaway in 1990 under the Cool Cans promotion.
+Instead of a complicated push-up device in cans, each can was filled with normal, drinkable cola and at the bottom of the inside of the can there was a number printed that could correspond with a prize, from $25 to $20,000.
 The consumer called a toll-free number to find out if they had won.
-Pepsi's promotion also suffered from negative publicity when it was discovered that if two specific Cool Cans were stacked in a certain way, the designs appeared to spell out the word "SEX".
+Pepsi's promotion also suffered from negative publicity when it was discovered that if two specific Cool Cans were stacked in a certain way, the designs appeared to spell out the word SEX.
 Coca-Cola would attempt a similar promotion three years later with "Monsters of the Gridiron", a Halloween-themed promotion where people could call a toll-free number and enter a code, to which a recording from an NFL star would tell them whether or not they won a prize.

 Coca-Cola's quick damage-control initiative was reminiscent of the fiasco over New Coke several years earlier.